 The Blade Features – Santoku Knife vs Chef Knife

-Meanwhile, Chef knives have a totally plane surface and can achieve fast cutting due to its broad tapered shape along with a delicate, sharp edge.
+Meanwhile, Chef knives have a totally plane surface and can achieve fast cutting due to their broad tapered shape along with a delicate, sharp edge.

 Size – Chef Knife vs Santoku